curl/curl/docs/libcurl/opts/CURLOPT_SSL_VERIFYHOST.md

 When CURLOPT_SSL_VERIFYHOST(3) is set to 1 or 2, the server certificate must indicate that it was made for the hostname or address curl connects to, or the connection fails.
-Simply put, it means it has to have the same name in the certificate as is in the URL you operate against.
+Simply put, it means it has to have the same name in the certificate as is used in the URL you operate against.

 curl considers the server the intended one when the Common Name field or a Subject Alternate Name field in the certificate matches the hostname in the